orlevii/mlserving/README.md

 <a name="cli_cmd"></a>
 ## CLI Commands
-When installing jarvis-core, you get for free the CLI command `jarvis` This command has utilities for both development and production.
+When installing jarvis, you get for free the CLI command `jarvis` This command has utilities for both development and production.

 Available commands: